incognitochain/go-incognito-sdk-v2/tutorials/docs/accounts/submit_key.md

 ## Default mode
 In this mode of operation, the full-node only starts caching a user’s output coin after the user submits the privateOTA key.
-Consider the following example, suppose that Bob sends an UTXO (say UTXO A) to Alice at the block height 10, and at this time, Alice has not submitted her privateOTA key to the full node.
-As a result, the full node has no idea that these coins belong to Alice.
-10 blocks later, i.e, block 20, Alice tells the full node to cache her coins.
+Consider the following example, suppose that Bob sends an UTXO (say UTXO A) to Alice at the block height 10, and at this time, Alice has not submitted her privateOTA key to the full-node.
+As a result, the full-node has no idea that these coins belong to Alice.
+10 blocks later, i.e, block 20, Alice tells the full-node to cache her coins.
 And right after that, David sends another UTXO (say B) to Alice.
 Now, if Alice queries her output coins from the full-node, the returned result only acknowledges the UTXO B (since the UTXO A has been “lost” in the view of the full-node).

 Here is the summary of this mode.
-* The full node only does its work after Alice submits her key.
+* The full-node only does its work after Alice submits her key.
-* Every time a new block arrives, the full node will try to check if any output coins (of this block) belong to Alice.
+* Every time a new block arrives, the full-node will try to check if any output coins (of this block) belong to Alice.
 If yes, it caches these coins for Alice.
-This caching process is called **“passive caching”** and it does not take much effort of the full node.
+This caching process is called **“passive caching”** and it does not take much effort of the full-node.
 * All output coins arriving before the key is submitted will be “lost”.
 * To avoid losing UTXOs, users are **RECOMMENDED** to submit their key before any UTXO arrives.